GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 C/C++/Objective-C, it first tries to look up the current line for a header and jump to it.
 For C#, implementations are also considered and preferred.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, go, javascript, python, rust, java`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, python, rust, typescript`

 #### The `GoToImprecise` subcommand